Walk, Don't Run (instrumental)

-"Walk, Don't Run" is an instrumental composition written and originally recorded by jazz guitarist Johnny Smith in 1954, which achieved worldwide fame when The Ventures recorded a cover version in 1960.
+"Walk, Don't Run" is an instrumental composition written and originally recorded by jazz guitarist Johnny Smith in 1954, which achieved worldwide fame with The Ventures adapted version in 1960.

-It was adapted and re-recorded by Chet Atkins in 1956, and was a track on the LP Hi-Fi In Focus.
-This arrangement was the inspiration for the version by The Ventures in 1960 (though the Ventures' arrangement is recognizably different from Atkins' finger-picked style) and achieved world-wide recognition, being regarded by Rolling Stone magazine as one of the 100 Greatest Guitar Songs of All Time.
+Earlier an adapted version was recorded by Chet Atkins in 1956, and was a track on his LP Hi-Fi In Focus.
+This arrangement was the inspiration for the version by the Ventures in 1960 (though the Ventures' arrangement is recognizably different from Atkins' finger-picked style) and achieved world-wide recognition, being regarded by Rolling Stone as one of the 100 Greatest Guitar Songs of All Time.

 Johnny Smith

 "Walk, Don't Run" was written by Smith in 1954, who was inspired by the song "Softly, as in a Morning Sunrise" by Romberg and Hammerstein.

-Smith, a jazz musician who had backed singers such as Patrice Munsel performing the song, composed "Walk, Don't Run" as a contrafact, using the chord progression from "Softly..." as the basis for his melody, which he keyed in D minor.
+Smith, as a jazz guitarist, composed "Walk, Don't Run" as a contrafact, basing his melody around the Andalusian cadence chord progression from "Softly..." which he keyed in D minor.
+Dminor-CMajor-BbMajor-AMajor.

-Smith included the piece on his 1954 album In A Sentimental Mood using a title chosen by his producer, Teddy Reig.
+Smith included the piece on his 1954 album In a Sentimental Mood using a title chosen by his producer, Teddy Reig.
 It was also on Smith's 1956 album, Moods.

 In 1967, Johnny Smith recorded a new and more up-tempo arrangement with Hank Jones, George Duvivier, and Don Lamond on his album Johnny Smith's Kaleidoscope.

-In 1998 Smith was awarded the James Smithson Bicentennial Medal for his contribution to music; the citation singled out “the genesis of 'Walk, Don't Run',” as well as “his manifold accomplishments” and their “profound and pervasive influence on the role of the guitar in contemporary popular culture.”
+In 1998, Smith was awarded the James Smithson Bicentennial Medal for his contribution to music; the citation singled out “the genesis of 'Walk, Don't Run',” as well as “his manifold accomplishments” and their “profound and pervasive influence on the role of the guitar in contemporary popular culture.”

 Chet Atkins

-In 1957 Chet Atkins recorded a popular rendition of the song for his album Hi-Fi in Focus.
-He did so after discussing the matter with Smith, who was pleased with the arrangement.
+In 1957, Chet Atkins recorded a popular rendition of the song for his album Hi-Fi in Focus, after discussing the matter with Smith, who was pleased with the arrangement.
 Atkins played his arrangement in A minor, using fingerstyle and including the bass notes A, G, F, and E. This later became the basis for the Ventures' arrangement.
 Other cover versions include those by the Shadows, Agent Orange, Zapatón, Steve Howe, Glen Campbell, Herb Alpert and the Tijuana Brass, Tommy Leonetti, and the Penguin Cafe Orchestra.